[wpforms id=”16350″]

 “No owner of a motor vehicle may knowingly allow another person to drive the vehicle upon a highway unless the owner determines that the person possesses a valid driver’s license that authorizes the person to operate the vehicle.
 For the purposes of this section, an owner is required only to make a reasonable effort or inquiry to determine whether the prospective driver possesses a valid driver’s license before allowing him or her to operate the owner’s vehicle.”

 As noted above, the vehicle owner can be liable beyond the normal permissive use limits when an owner who knew or should have known the borrower had no valid license or had a terrible DMV record.
-For example, did you just loan your car to someone who was just in a car crash?
+For example, did you loan your car to someone who was just in a car crash?
 Why did they need your vehicle?
-Or is the reason they have no car because they have a history of falling asleep at the wheel?
+Or do they have no car because they have a history of falling asleep at the wheel?

-Or maybe they are a combat veteran with a Mild Traumatic Brain injury or someone other disability?
+Or maybe they are a combat veteran with a Mild Traumatic Brain injury or another disability?
 Perhaps you knew they required corrective lenses, but you let them drive without them?
 Or maybe they have an SR-22 filing and a suspended license for a DUI?
-Do you even know who you loaned your car to your bro, or “bestie”?
+Do you know who you loaned your car to, your bro or “bestie”?

 What if the person who owned the car lent you that car with inferior remanufactured parts, negligent repairs, or some other defect?
-In that case, unlimited liability attaches to the registered owner, assuming one of those defects was causing the collision.
-One example could be that the car was overdue for service with squeaky brakes.
-Maybe the vehicle lost control due to worn down brake pads or warped metallic discs?
-If that caused a crash, then the owner is 100% on the hook beyond the standard permissive use caps.
+In that case, unlimited liability attaches to the registered owner, assuming one of those vehicles caused the collision.
+One example could be the car being overdue for service with squeaky brakes.
+Maybe the vehicle lost control due to worn-down brake pads or warped metallic discs?
+If that caused a crash, the owner is 100% on the hook beyond the standard permissive use caps.

 Two primary California laws are liable to pay when a child gets in a car crash while behind the wheel and hurts another person.